California Gov. Newsom spars with Fox News host Hannity over Biden, immigration and the economy

 Last year, Newsom conceded that Republicans were “winning right now” in part because he said Democrats were too timid, giving conservatives the most compelling narrative over the airwaves.
 He has since opted for a more confrontational style — which includes Fox News.
 Newsom has said he is a regular viewer of the network.
 Last year, his campaign paid for an ad on Fox News in Florida and urging residents there to “join us in California.”

-“We need more of these kinds of conversations, and we need to not just accuse each other of misleading the American people, but I think confront each other in the context of providing opportunities to address some of the facts that are often omitted in terms of the conversations and topics we choose to pick up.”
+“We need more of these kinds of conversations, and we need to not just accuse each other of misleading the American people, but I think confront each other in the context of providing opportunities to address some of the facts that are often omitted in terms of the conversations and topics we choose to pick up,” Newsom said.

 Monday’s interview had plenty of confrontation, with Hannity and Newsom often talking over each other.
 Hannity noted California lost population for the first time in its history as a state while Newsom was in office, offering that as evidence that the policies of Newsom and his fellow Democrats have failed.
 That includes California’s income taxes, with a top rate of 13.3% that is the highest in the nation.